-Marks and Spencer became my saviour when it launched their Easy Dressing Range a fortnight before Aces harness was fitted.
-In fact I only ordered the collection in the hope it would mean we didn’t need it.
-That by some miracle the double nappies had worked.
+Marks and Spencer became my saviour when they launched their Easy Dressing Range a fortnight before Aces harness was fitted.
+In fact, I only ordered the collection in the hope it would mean we didn’t need it.
+That by some miracle the double nappies had worked! (spoiler, they didn’t)

-The collection features high cut vests, which is particularly helpful if you have to wear the harness directly on skin, plus sleepsuits and trousers, which popper the whole way from crotch to foot.
+The Marks and Spencer collection features high cut vests, which is particularly helpful if you have to wear the harness directly on skin, plus sleepsuits and trousers, which popper the whole way from crotch to foot.
 All reasonably priced, true to size and super cute.

 You can also find some great options from Slumber Sac who specialise in clothes and sleep bags to fit over a Pavlik Harness, Rhino brace and Spica cast.

-It was the Winter months when Ace wore his harness, but had it been the summer, I’m sure we would of picked up some cute harness covers to make a feature of those white Velcro straps.
+Ace wore his harness during the British Winter months, but had it been the summer, I’m sure we would of picked up some cute harness covers to make a feature of those white Velcro straps.
 Pavlik Protectors are a UK based company and make a range of brightly coloured covers.
 These super soft covers would also be ideal for protecting babies skin if the harness is worn without a vest.

 I’m really hope this post helps anyone in the same position, and as always please feel free to drop me a message if you have any question.